merryHunter/mobile-networks-benchmark/README.md

 # mobile-networks-benchmark
-Ongoing work on benchmarking mobile neural networks on a custom dataset.
+Work on benchmarking mobile object detection neural networks on a custom dataset.